pzivich/Delicatessen/docs/Built-in Equations.rst

 more general use, the provided estimating equation should be adapted.
 But the built-in estimating equation will provide a basic structure for user's to build off of.

-The estimating equations for the AIPW estimator are also provided in `deli`.
+The estimating equations for the AIPW estimator are also provided in `delicatessen`.
 To load the estimating equations, we call

 .. code::

-    from deli import MEstimators
+    from delicatessen import MEstimators
-    from deli.estimating_equations import ee_aipw
+    from delicatessen.estimating_equations import ee_aipw

 As always, we will wrap the built-in estimating equation inside a function.